j-mie6/parsley/docs/tutorial/interlude-1-haskell.md

 Like I said, nothing too interesting here.
 Notice, however, that for `<pat>` I have used a `chain.right1`: we've been used to using `precedence`, but in cases like these the `chain`s are just so much more simple.
 Don't be afraid to make use of them!
-There are plenty of  `attempt`s here that we will come back and eliminate later on: notably, the `attempt` in `<pat-paren>` is used to guard against a `<pat-con>` being parsed without any `<pat-naked>` - this needs to be parsed again in `<pat-naked>` itself.
+There are plenty of  `atomic`s here that we will come back and eliminate later on: notably, the `atomic` in `<pat-paren>` is used to guard against a `<pat-con>` being parsed without any `<pat-naked>` - this needs to be parsed again in `<pat-naked>` itself.